shopware/admin-api-reference/docs/guides/quick-start/02-product-management.md

   "properties": {
     "price": []
       "currencyId": {
-      "description": "ID of the currency to which the price belongs", "type": "string"
+      "description": "ID of the currency to which the price belongs.", "type": "string"
       },
       "gross": {
-      "description": "This price is displayed to customers who see gross prices in the shop", "type": "string"
+      "description": "This price is displayed to customers who see gross prices in the shop.", "type": "string"
       },
       "net": {
-      "description": "This price is shown to customers who see net prices in the shop", "type": "string"
+      "description": "This price is shown to customers who see net prices in the shop.", "type": "string"
       },
       "linked": {